Labelling Legislative Framework

 - the Weights and Measures Act and Regulations

-The Competition Act and the Trade-marks Act are both administered by Industry Canada.
-A Guide to Trade-marks is available through the Canadian Intellectual Property Office's (CIPO) website.
+The Competition Act and the Trade-marks Act are both administered by Innovation, Science and Economic Development Canada.
+The Canadian Intellectual Property Office has published an online Guide to Trade-marks.

 The Radio and Television Broadcasting Regulations under the Broadcasting Act are administered by the Canadian Radio-television and Telecommunications Commission (CRTC).
 For more information, refer to Advertising Requirements.

 Other legislation, such as the Weights and Measures Act and Regulations that is administered by Measurement Canada, can be relevant in some instances.
 For a reference to the Weights and Measures Act and Regulations, see the Net Quantity section.

 These above mentioned Acts and Regulations are available on the Department of Justice website.

 Copies of government publications are available from the Government of Canada publications website.

 General enquiries related to Government of Canada publications can be made to the following address:

 Publishing and Depository Services Directorate

 Ottawa ON K1A 0S5

 In Canada, the responsibility for food labelling is shared between Health Canada and the Canadian Food Inspection Agency (CFIA).